MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric trial

 Microsoft Fabric is provided free of charge when you sign up for the Fabric trial.
 Your use of the Microsoft Fabric trial includes access to the Fabric product workload and the resources to create and host Fabric items.
 The Fabric trial lasts for 60 days, but Microsoft can extend it, at our discretion.
-To learn how to ask for an extension, see [xxx](y).
+To learn how to ask for an extension, see [x](xx).

-With a Fabric trial, you get the following features:
+When you start a Fabric trial, you get the following features:

 * [F64 F SKU subscription](../enterprise/licenses.md#microsoft-fabric-license-types) with full access to all of the Fabric workloads and features.

 * OneLake storage up to 1 TB.

-* One trial capacity per trial.
-Additional trial capacities can be requested until a maximum, set by Microsoft, is met.
-The person making the request becomes the Capacity administrator for that capacity.
+* One trial capacity.
+Additional trial capacities are available.
+The maximum number of capacities available per tenant is determined by Microsoft.
+The person starting the trial becomes the Capacity administrator for that trial capacity.

 * The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes:
 * Creating [Workspaces](workspaces.md) (folders) for projects that support Fabric capabilities.

 * Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.

 * Creating analytics solutions using Fabric items.

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
-Assign that workspace to your trial capacity [using the *Trial* license mode](Y), and then all the items in that workspace are saved and executed in that capacity.
+Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
+Invite colleagues to those workspaces so they can share the trial experience with you.

 Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
+When you share your workspace that's in trial capacity, the license of workspace users is also upgraded to PPU.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.

 > [!NOTE]
 > There are a few key features that aren't available on trial capacities.
 These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).